 to invite ITU-T, in particular Study Group 5, to expand and continue its work and support in this domain, including but not limited to:

-i) disseminating information related to this topic through organizing workshops and seminars for regulators, operators and any interested stakeholders from developing countries;
+i) developing, promoting and disseminating information and training resources related to this topic through organizing training programmes, workshops and seminars for regulators, operators and any interested stakeholders from developing countries;

-ii) continuing to cooperate and collaborate with other organizations working on this topic and to leverage their work, in particular with a view to assisting the developing countries in the establishment of standards and in monitoring compliance with these standards, especially on telecommunication terminals;
+ii) continuing to cooperate and collaborate with other organizations working on this topic and to leverage their work, in particular with a view to assisting the developing countries in the establishment of standards and in monitoring compliance with these standards, especially on telecommunication installations and terminals;

-iii) cooperating on these issues with ITU-R Study Groups 1 and 6, and with Study Group 1 of the ITU Telecommunication Development Sector (ITU-D) in the framework of Question 23/1;
+iii) cooperating on these issues with ITU-R Study Groups 1 and 6, and with Study Group 1 of the ITU Telecommunication Development Sector (ITU-D) in the framework of Question 7/2;

-iv) strengthening coordination with WHO so that any fact sheet relating to human exposure to electromagnetic fields is circulated to Member States as soon as it is issued,
+iv) strengthening coordination with WHO in EMF project so that any publications relating to human exposure to electromagnetic fields is circulated to Member States as soon as it is issued,

 instructs the Director of the Telecommunication Standardization Bureau, in close collaboration with the Directors of the other two Bureaux, and within the available financial resources

 1 to support the development of reports identifying the needs of developing countries on the issue of assessing human exposure to EMF, and submit the reports as soon as possible to ITU-T Study Group 5 for its consideration and action in accordance with its mandate;

-2 to hold workshops in developing countries with presentations and training on the use of equipment employed in assessing human exposure to RF energy;
+2 to regularly update the ITU-T portal on EMF activities including, but not limited to, the ITU EMF guide, the websites and the flyers;3 to hold workshops in developing countries with presentations and training on the use of equipment employed in assessing human exposure to RF energy;

-3 to support developing countries while they establish their regional centres equipped with test benches for monitoring conformance of telecommunication terminal equipment and human exposure to electromagnetic waves using, among other things, the modalities listed in Resolutions 44 (Rev. Dubai, 2012) and 76 (Rev. Dubai, 2012) of this assembly, in the context of the development of the regional test centres and of Resolution 177 (Guadalajara, 2010) of the Plenipotentiary Conference,
+4 to extend its support for developing countries while they establish their regional centres equipped with test benches for continuous monitoring of EMF level, especially in the selected area under public concern and transparently provide the data to general public by using, among other things, the modalities listed in Resolutions 44 (Rev. Dubai, 2012) and 76 (Rev. Dubai, 2012) of this assembly, in the context of the development of the regional test centres and of Resolution 177 (Rev. Busan, 2014) of the Plenipotentiary Conference;

+5 to provide report to the next WTSA on measures taken to implement this Resolution,

 invites Member States and Sector Members

-to contribute actively to the work of Study Group 5 in providing relevant and timely information in order to assist developing countries in providing information and addressing measurement concerns related to RF exposure and electromagnetic fields,
+1 to contribute actively to the work of Study Group 5 in providing relevant and timely information in order to assist developing countries in providing information and addressing assessment concerns related to human RF exposure and electromagnetic fields;

+2 to apply ITU-T Recommendations to build national standards for assessing EMF levels of base stations and to inform the public of its compliance,

 further invites Member States

-to adopt suitable measures in order to ensure compliance with relevant international recommendations to protect health against the adverse effect of EMF.
+1 to adopt suitable measures in order to ensure compliance with relevant international recommendations to protect health against the adverse effect of EMF;

+2 to use information gathered by assessment, not limited to public perception or understanding, as standards and guidelines, as an implementation policy to educate public before and after the introduction of a new EMF guideline.